bernardphp/bernard/README.md

 $workerManager = new WorkerManager($queueManager);
 ```

 The worker manager also needs to know what workers it can send messages to.
-A worker is an object or a closure.
+A worker is a server class.
+If it is an object and the worker is registered to
-If it is an object and the worker is registered to `SendNewsletter` the manager will call the method
+`SendNewsletter` the manager will call the method `$workerService->onSendNewsletter`.
-`$workerService->onSendNewsletter`.
-This allows for a WorkerService to handle more than one job.
+This allows for a single service class to handle more than one message.

 ``` php
 <?php